 For example, if Module 1 depends on Module 2, and you unload Module 2, IntelliJ IDEA won't be able to resolve references to classes in Module 2.
 Moreover, compilation of Module 1 will probably fail.

 To avoid such errors, the IDE analyzes dependencies when you load or unload modules.
-When you load modules, IntelliJ IDEA will suggest to load all dependencies as well.
+When you load modules, IntelliJ IDEA will suggest loading all dependencies as well.
 When you unload modules, the IDE will find all dependent modules and will unload them, too.

 If you unload Module 1, you may not see any errors in code in Module 2, and you will also be able to compile Module 2.
 However, you may accidentally break compilation of dependant code in Module 1 by making changes in code in Module 2.
 Since Module 1 is unloaded, you won't be able to see any errors until you load it back and compile.